memgraph/documentation/pages/querying/performance-optimization.md

 ANALYZE GRAPH;
 ```

-The query will iterate over all label and label-property indices in the database
+The query will iterate over all label and label-property indexes in the database
 and calculate the average group size, chi-squared statistic and avg degree for
 each one, then return the following output: